PSYC3303 Psychological Science in the Modern World

 - Level 3 elective

-- This unit exposes students to the major debates and controversies in modern psychology.
-The unit examines a series of contemporary practical or theoretical debates through a set of lectures addressing different social problems.
+- This unit exposes students to the major debates, issues, and controversies in modern psychology.
+The unit examines a series of contemporary practical or theoretical issues and debates through a set of lectures addressing different social problems.
 The objective is that students use the skills taught to them in this and other units to appraise the theoretical and practical implications of various perspectives in any debate.
-The topics vary from year to year as debates in society and in the field of psychology change.
-Topics include climate change, energy and water conservation, social conflict, educational disadvantage and the criminal justice system.
+The topics vary from year to year as key issues and debates in society and in the field of psychology change.
+Topics may include climate change, gender inequality, social conflict and educational disadvantage.

-- Students are able to (1) understand how psychological theories, methods and research findings can be applied to everyday and important human problems; (2) understand the ways in which psychological theories, methods and research findings have in the past been applied to real-world problems, including the obstacles to such application; (3) identify the consequences of failing to take account of human behaviour in devising policy interventions; (4) have a deeper understanding of how scientific investigation can assist in resolving debates policy; (5) demonstrate communication skills for translating psychological theory into practical application for both lay and professional audiences; and (6) demonstrate an enhanced capacity for collaboration in problem-focused think tanks to devise solutions to real-life problems.
+- Students are able to (1) recognise how psychological theories, methods and research findings can be applied to everyday and important human problems, and how they have done so in the past; (2) identify the obstacles to applying psychological science to social problems, and judge the consequences of failing to take account of psychology when devising policy interventions; (3) appraise how scientific investigation can assist in resolving societal debates; (4) investigate a human problem, appraise the key psychological aspects which contribute to this problem, and judge which of these are relevant to solving or relieving the problem; (5) communicate in a way that translates psychological theory into practical application for both lay and professional audiences; and (6) collaborate in problem-focused think tanks to devise solutions to real-life problems.